Transport in Scotland: Ferries

-The Strathclyde Partnership for Transport, formerly Strathclyde Passenger Transport, the only regional passenger executive in Scotland also subsidises the Renfrew Ferry.

 The Rosyth – Zeebrugge ferry service (freight only since 2010), formerly operated by DFDS, Superfast Ferries and Norfolkline, ceased operation in 2018.
 The ferry to Gothenburg, Sweden, from Newcastle (actually North Shields) in northern England (currently run by the Danish company DFDS Seaways), ceased at the end of October 2006.
 This service was a key route for Scottish tourist traffic from Sweden and Norway.
 The company cited high fuel prices and new competition from low-cost air services, especially Ryanair (which now flies to Glasgow Prestwick and London Stansted from Gothenburg City Airport), as being the cause.
 DFDS Seaways' sister company, DFDS Tor Line, will continue to run scheduled freight ships between Gothenburg and several English ports, including Newcastle, and these have limited capacity for passengers, but not private vehicles.
 The Newcastle–Kristiansand, Norway, route has however recently been cancelled.

 Waterways

 Scotland never had an extensive canal network.
 The Forth and Clyde Canal, Union Canal and the Caledonian Canal were some of the most important, but went into decline after the growth of the railways.
 They are now being reopened and restored primarily for leisure use.